Bank of England not yet ready to cut UK interest rates, experts say

 The Bank of England’s Monetary Policy Committee (MPC), which sets the level of UK interest rates, will announce its latest decision on Thursday.

-However, economists are widely expecting the committee to keep rates at the current level of 5.25 per cent, which it has been held at since August last year.
+Economists are widely expecting the committee to keep rates at the current level of 5.25%, which it has been held at since August last year.

-This means that there could still be some time before the pressure of the cost of living begins to ease.
+It means that borrowers holding out for costs to come down could have to wait longer before pressure starts to ease.

 At the last meeting in March, just one member of the MPC, Swati Dhingra, voted for rates to be cut by 0.25 percentage points, but the remaining eight members voted for no change.